athena-framework/athena/src/components/clock/docs/README.md

 # From here, get the current time as a `Time` instance
 now = clock.now # : ::Time

-# and sleep for any period of time
+# and sleep for any span of time
-clock.sleep 2
+clock.sleep 2.seconds
 ```